Read our Infosheets to learn more about your rights and obligations

 Criminal law

-Benjamin’s parents are completely distraught.
-They tell Veronica that they are going to file assault charges with the police.
-The young girl is frightened and ashamed – is her whole school going to find out?
-Will her name be printed all over the newspapers?
+Benjamin’s parents were completely distraught.
+They told Veronica they were going to file assault charges with the police.
+Veronica was frightened and ashamed – was her whole school going to find out?
+Would her name be printed all over the newspapers?

 Questions and answers